aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Iterator (257)** - Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 - **Mediator (273)** - Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 This pattern use delegation less heavily.
+It introduces an object to mediate communication between other objects.
+Sometimes the Mediator object implements operations simply by forwarding them to the other objects; other times it passes along a reference to itself and thus uses true delegation.

 - **Memento (283)** - Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
 It describes how to encapsulate and save the internal state of an object so that the object can be restored to that state later.
 The pattern stipulates that Memento objects must define two
 interfaces: a restricted one that lets clients hold and copy mementos, and a privileged one that only the original object can use to store and retrieve state in the memento.